Best Lakes in Italy

 8. Lake Maggiore near The Alps

-Lake Maggiore is another one of lakes in Italy and Switzerland that forms on the border between the two countries.
-Italy’s second lake, Maggiore which means “Great Lake” in Italian, is located in the southern part of the Alps.
+Lake Maggiore is another one of the lakes in Italy and Switzerland that forms on the border between the two countries.
+Italy’s second lake, Maggiore, which means “Great Lake” in Italian, is located in the southern part of the Alps.
 The lake has a Mediterranean climate that promotes the growth of exotic plants.
-When the flowers bloom on the hill, the lake becomes ever more beautiful.
-The best place to see the lake which is 64 km long as well as its islands, is by using a cable car.
+The lake becomes ever more beautiful when the flowers bloom on the hill.
+The best place to see the lake, which is 64 km long, as well as its islands, is by using a cable car.
 Also, you can have a recreational cruise on the lake or even a bike ride around here.

 9. Lake Garda in Northern Italy

-The lake itself has somewhat deep waters, therefore, traveling between cities on the lake is by boat and ships.
-Orange and lemon trees as well as olive trees can be seen on the beaches here creating a beautiful landscape.
-This lake is a good place for cycling, boating and surfing.
+The lake itself has somewhat deep waters; therefore, traveling between cities on the lake is by boat and ship.
+Orange and lemon trees, as well as olive trees, can be seen on the beaches here, creating a beautiful landscape.
+This lake is a good place for cycling, boating, and surfing.